Note: This file is about 140K in size so may take a few seconds to load,

 The tragedy is that with the vision and the natural

-revelation that Muhammad had, and with his desire to
+revelation that Muhammad had, and with his desire to root

 out idolatry and polytheism, his contact with Christianity

-and Judaism, and even more so with Christians and Jews,
+and Judaism, and even more so with Christians and Jews, was

 so deficient and did not seem to provide a very positive